vichr-vita/vichr-vita/README.md

 - 👋 Hi, I’m @vichr-vita
 - 👀 I’m interested in all things data
-- 📫 Reach me via email at vit@chrubasik.cz
+- 📫 Reach me via email: vit@chrubasik.cz

 <!---
 vichr-vita/vichr-vita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.